-Highway trailers riding railroad flat cars on long trains across the American Desert Southwest.
-Electric high-speed trains carrying passengers across Europe, Africa, and Asia.
-Next day package deliveries to your door.
-All familiar sights in 2021.
-All unheard of just over a century ago.
+Highway trailers ride railroad flat cars on long trains all across the North American Continent.
+Electric high-speed trains carry passengers across Europe, Africa, and Asia.
+Next day package deliveries come directly to your door.
+All familiar sights in 2023.
+All unheard of over a century ago.

 In the middle of the Roaring Twenties, when permanent American prosperity seemed assured, these new technologies were rising from an industry that was dying in the aftermath of the First World War.
-Radical technologies usually arise when an industry is in its infancy, and again during its decline.1 It seems that every dying industry seeks salvation in desperate measures.
+Radical technologies usually arise when an industry is in its infancy, and again during its decline.
+It seems that every dying industry seeks salvation in desperate measures.
 By 1925, the interurban electric railway industry was dying and desperate.